kubernetes-sigs/alibaba-cloud-csi-driver/docs/bmcpfs-helm-readme.md

 ## Overview

-This guide provides comprehensive instructions for deploying and using BMCPFS through Helm charts in Kubernetes environments.
+This guide provides instructions for deploying and using BMCPFS through Helm charts in Kubernetes environments.
+BMCPFS supports **static provisioning only** - you must pre-create the Cloud Parallel File System in Alibaba Cloud before using it with Kubernetes.

 ## Features